Global Expansion Guide

 Employment Contract

-• General working conditions
+• Normal working hours.

 Statutory Contributions